fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 ###  Monday 11/11: Deconstructing Maps
 - J. B. Harley, "Deconstructing the Map," *Cartographica* 26, no. 2 (1989): 1--20.
 Note that Harley can veer into the philosophical weeds at times, but it's never for very long, so don't give up.
 On the whole, he makes a lot of very important points about reading and understanding maps that are stated very clearly.

-- Juliana Barr, "Geographies of Power: Mapping Indian Borders in the 'Borderlands' of the Early Southwest," *William and Mary Quarterly* 68, no. 1 (2011): 5--46.

 ### Wednesday, 11/13: